ownsupernoob2/whatsapp-assistant/README.md

 ## Upcomings

-+ Interegrate a meme generator *(see [Blimp Projects](https://github.com/ownsupernoob2/Blimp-projects))*
++ Interegrate a meme generator

-+ Create a image generator using DALL-E or any other image generator
++ Create an image generator using DALL-E or any other image generator

 + ~~Add commands to set your own OPENAI (and other) key (they aren't free)~~